enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 ## Basics

-To set some background, we want to define a Time Series, which is a sequence of tuples that have a time and value component.
-To keep things simple, our time series values will be a scalar.
-This might look something like
+To set some background, we want to define a time series.
+For our discussion, we will state that a time series is a sequence of tuples (or pairs) that have a `time` and `value` component.
+For our purposes, our time series value component will be represented by a scalar.
+To illustrate:

 ```
   (t0, v0), (t1, v1), ..., (tn, vn)
 ```

 Where the `t` are a timestamp and the `v` are a scalar value.

-Here's a very brief, simplified example:
+Here is a more concrete example, where we have a 15 minute interval between each data point, the values are integers, and the series consists of 5 data points:

 ```
   (12:00, 5), (12:15, 10), (12:30, 8), (12:45, 9), (13:00, 7)
 ```

-Which would look like the following on a simple line chart:
+It might be easier to grasp by visualizing a line chart that represents this data:

 {{< img-svg "time-series-example" >}}